E-RAE REALTY

 short term rental regulations

-• the City of Austin breaks down short term rentals into three types, to learn all about these classifications, check out this previous post
+• the City of Austin breaks down short term rentals into three types, permits do NOT transfer with a sale, and permits must be renewed annually

 • Link to more info on COA regulations